-These dogs look like they’re perpetually smiling, which matches their happy, goofy personality.
-Despite their medium size, they’ll often be found trying to sit in your lap.
-Cuddle up with an American Staffordshire terrier but also know that you’ll need to give the terrier inside of them plenty of exercise and mental stimulation.
-They’re an ideal companion dog for active individuals that want a jogging, hiking, or biking partner.
+American Staffordshire terriers look like they’re perpetually smiling, which matches their happy, goofy personalities.
+Despite their medium size, they’ll often be found trying to sit in someone's lap.
+These dogs love to cuddle, but they also need plenty of exercise and mental stimulation.
+They’re an ideal companion dog for those who want a jogging, hiking, or biking partner.

 Weight: 40 to 70 pounds

-Physical Characteristics: Medium to large dog with a muscular build and square head; short, smooth coat in many different colors
+Physical Characteristics: Muscular build; square head; short, smooth coat in many different colors

 08 of 13

 The unmistakable mug of a pug is sure to bring a smile to your face.
 These small dogs were originally bred to be friendly companions, and they continue in that role today.
 They love to be by their human's side and preferably in that person's lap.
 Pugs are generally easygoing dogs that don't need much space.
 But they do need some solid physical and mental exercise each day to prevent boredom and keep them healthy.